Xi pays tribute to national heroes on Martyrs' Day

 BEIJING, Sept.
 30 (Xinhua) -- Xi Jinping and other leaders of the Communist Party of China and the state attended a ceremony on Friday morning in Tian'anmen Square in Beijing to present flower baskets to fallen national heroes.

-The event was held to mark Martyrs' Day, a day ahead of the National Day.
+The event was held to mark Martyrs' Day, a day ahead of the National Day in China.

+The other leaders included Li Keqiang, Li Zhanshu, Wang Yang, Wang Huning, Zhao Leji, Han Zheng and Wang Qishan.
+They were joined by representatives from all walks of life at the ceremony.

+At 10 a.m., all participants sang the national anthem, and paid a silent tribute to the martyrs who had sacrificed their lives to the liberation of the Chinese people and the building of the People's Republic of China, which was founded in 1949.

 Photos